dgroomes/calcite-playground/class-relationships/README.md

   at compile time.
 * [x] DONE Populate the `field` table with names and their owning class (NOT their declared class. that comes later).
 Also, write a `limit` query or something to exercise it.
 * [x] DONE (wow it executes slowly!
 30+ seconds) Write a join query between `class` and `field`.
-* [ ] HOLD (Partially implemented.
-I need to switch gears and I think creating my own adapter which is a simple port of ReflectiveSchema will help untangle the understanding weeds and open APIs that are closed.)
-Research how the join is executed at runtime.
+* [x] DONE (It's a nested for loop (of course slow; quadratic) in the "interpreter" module) Research how the join is executed at runtime.
 Is there a bit set?
   * DONE Reduce the dataset (parameterizable) so that we have a more manageable dataset to work with.
   * DONE (well I just increased the log level but when it comes to actual execution nothing is logged, probably for performance) Look into Calcite's documentation on debugging and tracing.
   * I profiled the program execution and this is the hot spot: `org.apache.calcite.interpreter.JoinNode.doJoin()`
-  * (Blocked.
-Statistics are inaccessible in ReflectiveSchema).
-It is doing a nested loop join which is slow.
+  * DONE (Answer: no row count stats didn't help) It is doing a nested loop join which is slow.
 From the trace logs I can tell that it estimates the table scan for each table (field and class) to be 100 rows.
 I think this is just a default.
 This is wrong of course because there are tens of thousands of rows total.
 If I can update the statistics, will the planner choose a better join algorithm like hash join?
   * DONE Figure out where the 100 rows value is coming from and try to update it.
 Update: I think maybe I should switch gears and try to learn about Calcite inner workings from a blessed entrypoint like a custom adapter, like the CSV one.
 Because what I'm doing is jumping into the middle.
 Answer: https://github.com/apache/calcite/blob/54e3faf0618c25a63b1c40c0ec3855ce0b842127/core/src/main/java/org/apache/calcite/prepare/RelOptTableImpl.java#L243
+* Why does the Calcite "interpreter" not use the "fast path" for joins?
+By contrast, a demo "CSV using Calcite" demo program (like my own in `csv/`) will not use the interpreter and instead use `org.apache.calcite.linq4j.EnumerableDefaults.mergeJoin` and I think the Janino generated code (not 100% sure).
+The reason I'm using the interpreter is that I found that it's the only way to avoid JDBC and therefore to use the relational algebra API directly.
+But maybe Calcite just doesn't offer a path for that.
 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.